12. Mefloquine Dispatches: The Claremont Serial Killings, April 1997

 We finish the practice session.

-On the return to Campbell Barracks one of the Boys is reading the paper.
+On the return to Campbell Barracks we read the paper.
 In the pages are the latest updates on the third murder.
 A serial killer was stalking the streets of Perth.
 Three girls.
 All similar.
 Young.
 Good sorts.
-The first two in 2016 then a big gap until last month.
+The first two in 1996 then a big gap until last month.
 No idea who was murdering them.

 One of the Boys tells us that the WA ‘coppers’ have visited the Barracks recently.
 They haven’t ruled out it might have been a soldier who was knocking off the women.
 Just a friendly interview at this stage just to rule the Regiment out of it.